joykirat18/GSoC-MusicBlocks-v4-palette-canvas/README.md

         };
     };

-It creates a canvas as p5 element with a circle on top of it.
-There are two important functions `setup` and `draw`.
+It creates a canvas as a p5 element with a circle on top of it.
+There are two essential functions `setup` and `draw`.
 The code inside the `draw()` function runs continuously from top to bottom until the program is stopped.
 The setup function runs only once in the beginning.

-By using React we get all the advantages of declarative code with clean, reusable and reactive components.
+Using React, we get all the advantages of declarative code with clean, reusable and reactive components.
 All the while still maintaining the easy to use abstractions exposed by p5.
-The above sketch defintion is called inside a react component.
+The above sketch definition is called inside a react component.

 ## Work Progress

-During the community Bonding Period, we brainstromed to the decide the tech stack we were going to use and the architecture of the project.
+During the Community Bonding Period, we brainstormed to decide the tech stack we were going to use and the project's architecture.
 We decided to go for MVVM architecture.
 Model — View — ViewModel (MVVM) is the industry-recognized software architecture pattern that overcomes all drawbacks of MVP and MVC design patterns.
 MVVM suggests separating the data presentation logic(Views or UI) from the core business logic part of the application.

 The separate code layers of MVVM are:
 <ul>
 <li>
 Model: This layer is responsible for the abstraction of the data sources.
 Model and ViewModel work together to get and save the data.
 <li>
-View: The purpose of this layer is to inform the ViewModel about the user’s action.
+View: The purpose of this layer is to inform the ViewModel about the user's action.
 This layer observes the ViewModel and does not contain any kind of application logic.
 <li>
 ViewModel: It exposes those data streams which are relevant to the View.
 Moreover, it servers as a link between the Model and the View.
 </ul>

-My 10 weeks of work on the project was divided into 2 parts: **Building the palette**, **Building artBoard Functionlity**.
+My ten weeks of work on the project were divided into **Building the palette** and **Building artBoard Functionality**.

 &nbsp;

 ## Building the palette

 The palette is a crucial part of MusicBlock.
-It is were all the blocks are divided into different sections and the user can select the different blocks.
+All the blocks are divided into different sections, and the user can select the different blocks.

-MVVM architecture is followed to build the pallette.
+MVVM architecture is followed to build the palette.

 ![PaletteStructure](images/paletteStructure.png)

-The viewModels are palette.ts and PaletteBlock.ts.
-THe palette.ts is responsible for showing the palettes sections and subSections.
-The palette.ts viewModel calls the palette.tsx view to render the subSections.
+The view models are palette.ts and PaletteBlock.ts.

+The palette.ts is responsible for showing the palettes sections and subSections.
+The palette.ts ViewModel calls the palette.tsx view to render the subSections.

 The paletteBlocks is used to show the PopUp containing all the blocks.
-It divides the block into low Shelf and high Shelf blocks.
+It divides the block into low Shelf and High Shelf blocks.

 <ol>
-<li> High Shelf Blocks: The high shelf blocks contain the blocks mostly used by the user and can be easily found.
+<li> High Shelf Blocks: The high shelf blocks contain the users mostly used and can be easily found.
 <li> Low Shelf Blocks: The low shelf blocks contain blocks that are rarely used and can be grouped with other blocks.
 </ol>